objectiveinteraction/compilationnotes/JUCEaudiotools.md

 for helm: make and probably resolve the paths

+## HELM

+### installation
+1. The global makefile will build the vst, lv2 and standalone version
+2. If it complains about the vst aeffect.h that is missing, add the vst library path to the jucer file

 ## installing faust
 Faust is a meta language transpiler with various audio language targets, such as pure data, supercollider, c, c++, webaudio